The use of horticultural oil is a common way to eliminate pest issues for fruit trees and landscape plants.

 Applying a “dormant oil” helps kill off any wintering insects like mites, scale, and give aphid control without harming the plant.

 Use Spray Oils On What Type Of Plants?

-Unfortunately, they also kill off any beneficial insects as well.
-Take great care to ensure the proper application and use of sprays on plants that can tolerate the oils.
+Unfortunately, they also kill off many beneficial insects as well.
+Take great care to ensure the proper application and use of any spray solution on plants that can tolerate the oils.